nasa/oceandata-notebooks/book/notebooks/oci/oci_data_visualization.md

 +++

 We are going to use what we just learned to create a timeline for a chosen area.
-First, we will get data for a year.
+First, we will get data for a whole year.

 +++